Skip to main content

 • Inner Circle plan: Custom limits, typically up to 100 RPS or higher, based on SLAs.

-Rate limits are enforced per API key and IP, and responses exceeding limits return a 429 Too Many Requests.
+Rate limits are enforced per API key and IP, and requests exceeding limits receive a 429 Too Many Requests error.

 Streaming API Questions